eProsima/Fast-DDS-monitor/docs/rst/ros/jazzy/jazzy.rst

 .. figure:: /rst/figures/screenshots/jazzy_tutorial/Topic_filter.png
     :align: center

-Additionally, we can access the we can access the IDL representation of any of the Topics, by pressing right-click over the Topic name, and choosing *Data type IDL view*.
+Additionally, we can access the IDL representation of any of the Topics, by pressing right-click over the Topic name, and choosing *Data type IDL view*.
 This opens a new Tab with the required information, which can be copied and pasted.
 Note that for ROS 2 topics, the IDL representation is demangled by default (can be undone in *View->Revert ROS 2 Demangling*).